ʻAta: Slavers and evacuation

 By the time the Adelante, chartered to return the Tongans, finally left on 2 October 1863, many had died or were dying from contagious diseases.
 In addition, Captain Escurra of the Adelante, which had been one of the most successful slavers before the licenses were revoked, had no intention to take them home after being paid $30 per head.
 Instead, he marooned them on uninhabited Cocos Island, well off the route to Tahiti, claiming the 426 kanakas were affected with smallpox, endangering his crew.
 200 survivors were left when the whaler Active passed along and found them on 21 October.
 Finally, in November, the Peruvian warship Tumbes came to save the survivors, who had dwindled to just 38.
 They were brought to Paita, where they apparently were absorbed into the local population.

 Meanwhile, in Tonga, King George Tupou I, having heard of the kidnappings, sent three schooners to ʻAta to evacuate and to resettle the remaining population of Kolomaile (about 200 people) to ʻEua, where they would be safe against future attacks.
 Until modern times, the Vehi family were wrongfully dogged by rumours they had sold the villagers into slavery.
 McGrath was arrested in Bluff, New Zealand, for tax evasion at the end of November 1863, and the owner of the Grecian laid additional charges that McGrath had disappeared with the ship after being commissioned in 1861 for a whaling expedition.

 Tongan castaways

-In June 1965 a group of six Tongan youths were stranded on the island after running away from their strict Catholic boarding school in Nukuʻalofa on Tongatapu.
+In June 1965, a group of six Tongan youths were stranded on the island after running away from their strict Anglican boarding school in Nukuʻalofa on Tongatapu.
 They stole a 24 ft boat on short notice and with little preparation, and drifted southwest after being caught in a storm.
 After swimming to the island, they survived on seabirds, as well as feral chickens, wild taro, and bananas from the ruins of Kolomaile.
-They were rescued on 11 September 1966 by a passing lobster Fisher named Peter Warner.
+They were rescued on 11 September 1966 by a passing lobster fisherman named Peter Warner.
 After being returned to Tongatapu, the youths were briefly imprisoned for stealing the boat.